 The best place to check is your strata title to see exactly where the boundary of your lot is drawn, as well as referring to your strata by-laws to check for any specific rules relating to maintenance.
 If your strata scheme doesn’t have its own Common Property Memorandum you can also refer to the general Common Property Memorandum, which outlines typical limits to common property.
 Anything within your own lot will be your responsibility to maintain and repair.

 If you’re noticing that your strata common property isn’t well maintained, then it might be time to change strata managers to a more proactive team.
-You can request a free quote from Jamesons Strata Management at any time, check our resources around COVID-19 and strata, or read more about our services.
+You can request a free quote from Jamesons Strata Management at any time, check our resources around COVID-19 and strata, or read more about our body corporate services.